Strange But True: Personal Injury Cases from Falling Air Conditioners

 Falling air conditioners may be an unlikely hazard; but as the cases of Franzese and DeGiorgio starkly demonstrate, the danger for pedestrians is very real.
 Air conditioners can be difficult to install securely, and to make matters worse, landlords and other property owners sometimes attempt to cut costs by skipping over basic safety precautions.

 If you or someone you love has been injured by a falling air conditioner, you may have a case for a personal injury claim.
-Our personal injury lawyers are here to help you get the justice you deserve.
-For a free and private case evaluation, call the law offices of The Reiff Law Firm at (215) 246-9000, or contact us online.
+Our Philadelphia car accident attorneys are here to help you get the justice you deserve.
+We also serve personal injury victims in Upper Darby, Warminster, and other local areas.
+For a free and private case evaluation, call the law offices of The Reiff Law Firm at (215) 709-6940, or contact us online.